 The rotation of a horizontal-axis wind turbine above its tower or vertical axis.
 Depending upon the design, the wind turbine is rotated to face the oncoming wind.

 This is the area of land around a wind farm from where a specified number of turbines can be seen.
 ZVI is often presented on a color-coded map.

 We hope you find this glossary of wind power terms useful.
 If you think we’ve missed anything, leave a comment below.

 Also, take a look at Enerpac.com to learn about wind power applications for Enerpac industrial tools.

-Sources and external websites containing more detailed information about oil and gas terms.
+See these external sites for more detailed information about terms.